hongjai-rhee/public/giants/README.md

 ## 🌌 Standing on Their Shoulders

-Newton's metaphor has always seemed particularly appropriate for science.

-We see farther not because we are necessarily taller or smarter than those who came before us,

-but because **we stand where they stood, and then take one more step.**
+We see farther not because we are necessarily taller or smarter than those who came before us, but because **we stand where they stood, and then take one more step.**

 This book is one such step.

-To all the giants whose shoulders made that step possible:
+To all the giants whose shoulders made that step possible: **Thank you.**

-**Thank you.**

 *— Hongjai Rhee*